Abstract

 The team presented this analysis to SDA prior to Groobo's contact.
 The team immediately connected Groobo to SDA to allow them to discuss the analysis directly, independent of any influence from the team.
 On September 10, 2024, SDA posted an update to the https://speeddemosarchive.com front page announcing the removal of all Diablo runs by Groobo, stating "If groobo can provide something concrete to help his case, we can revert this decision."

-Additionally, the team created a preliminary Tool-Assisted Speedrun of Diablo version 1.04 in 3:10.92 using 2009 SDA timing which demonstrates a single game seed of Diablo can theoretically be beaten faster than the timing applied to Groobo's run at the time it was submitted.
+Additionally, the team created a preliminary Tool-Assisted Speedrun of Diablo version 1.04 in 3:10.92 using 2009 SDA timing which demonstrates a single game seed of Diablo can theoretically be beaten faster than the timing applied to Groobo's run at the time it was submitted in preparation for the DEF CON talk.
+The team subsequently submitted an optimized TAS to TASVideos with an SDA timing of 1:46.

 This analysis was made possible by contributions from members of multiple communities including Devilution / DevilutionX, TASVideos, TASBot, and others using tools including libTAS, PCem, Audacity, IDA, Ghidra + BSim, Binary Ninja, and many other specialized tools written by a number of groups and individuals over the course of nearly three decades.
 The contributors of this document thank the efforts of the people and projects that made this analysis possible.